alephant/MA-data/T&S excerpt.md

 “We argue below that while DL models do not necessarily provide understanding in the same manner as (say) map representations, learned representation layers may be leveraged to improve understanding by providing insight into how a DL model learns to organize raw input data to optimally estimate y-targets.”
 (Shech and Tamir, 2022, p.
 7)

+“Inferences about how well the model can estimate y-targets given x-data, exploration of what particular features of x-data tend to play important roles in (correct) estimations of y-targets, and the study of how network parameters and hidden layer transformations organize and restructure x-data to effectively estimate y-targets are all examples of “vertical” inferences in a C-schema.”
+(Shech and Tamir, 2022, p.
+8)